 Alumna of Columbia University, NY, NY (Columbia College, BA in comparative politics with a minor in architecture), University of Wisconsin-Madison (MA in science journalism) and The Culinary Institute of America, Hyde Park, NY (AS in Baking and Pastry Arts).

-Most recently senior editor at Discover.
+Senior editor and writer at Atlas Obscura.
+Former senior editor at Discover.
 Previous employers include The Milwaukee Journal Sentinel and the U.S. Department of State.

 Aside from all four time zones of the continental U.S., I’ve lived in Antarctica, New Zealand, Russia, Germany and Canada.

 Stuff I Feel You Should Know